LunarG/VulkanTools/BUILD.md

 # Update the submodules that are a part of the tree:
 git submodule update --init --recursive

-# This will perform some initialization and ensure the subcomponents are built:
+# This will perform some initialization and ensure subcomponents are built:
 ./update_external_sources.sh    # linux
 ./update_external_sources.bat   # windows
 ```